 - Application/Gateway Firewall – By filtering traffic at the application level, this technique.
 In order to prevent direct connections between the device and incoming packets, proxy servers operate as middlemen.

-- Next generation Firewall (NGFW)– To defend against both web-based and network assaults, these sophisticated firewalls integrate classic network firewall technologies with web application firewalls (WAFs).
-A NGFW also includes additional features including antivirus, encrypted traffic inspection, and intrusion prevention systems (IPS).
+- Next-generation Firewall (NGFW)- To defend against both web-based and network assaults, these sophisticated firewalls integrate classic network firewall technologies with web application firewalls (WAFs).
+An NGFW also includes additional features including antivirus, encrypted traffic inspection, and intrusion prevention systems (IPS).
 Deep packet inspection, which examines the data in the packet payload rather than simply the packet header, is one characteristic of an NGFW.

 - Stateful Inspection – This is a more recent technique that examines the packet for particular distinguishing traits while comparing important packet components to a database.
 The packet is permitted to pass if there is a reasonable match.